Tarunshrma/fee-collector-scrapper/README.md

 Retrieve all FeesCollected events associated with the specified integrator.
 - `page_index` starts from 0
 - `page_size` specifies the number of events per page

+## Future Improvements
+- Compress and upload the downloaded block data into external storage like S3
+- Autoswitch secondary url if primary url is exhausted with rate limit

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.